ChengHust/IEEE-CEC-2024-Competition/README.md

 Organizers will assess the quality of your submitted data in all six problems to guarantee its fairness.
 With the same computational budget, the best solution for each problem obtained by randomly running your algorithm one time will be compared directly.

 The PlatEMO v4.4 will be used as the competition platform for fair comparisons, with population size (N=50), number of independent runs (run=1), and number of results (1).
-The code of an example setting is give as
+The code of an example setting is given as
 ``` shell
 platemo('problem',@ETT1,'algorithm',@NSGAII,'N',50,'maxFE',1e7,'save',1)
 ```